meese-os/meeseOS-manual/src/config/README.md

 ## Dotenv

-You can provide configuration via a dotenv (`.env`) file to make make it dynamic.
+You can provide configuration via a JSON dotenv (`.env.json`) file to make make it dynamic.

-This applies to both the client and the server
+This applies to both the client and the server:

 ```config
 MEESEOS_STANDALONE=true